 Fall is finally here, and with it, cooler weather.
-As I said in my last post, studies show that with the cold weather and all the coming festivities, people tend to gain five to seven pounds.
+Studies show that with the cold weather and all the coming festivities, people tend to gain five to seven pounds.
 Seasonal weight gain varies from person to person, but certain issues specific to winter months tend to tip the scale in the wrong direction.
 Here are a few reasons why:

 Feeling too tired

 When the sun is shining and the air is warm in the summer, it’s much easier to hop out of bed and be productive.
 However, when the cold takes over and the sun starts setting at 4 p.m., all you want to do sometimes is stay in bed.
 Consider buying proper clothing for the winter that’s comfortable to wear outside so you can get up with the sun and get moving.
 A brisk walk in the winter morning air could be just the thing to wake you up and start the day right.

 It may not apply as much in our hometown, but for most, the colder weather makes it harder to get out from under our warm comforter or in front of the fire and head outdoors.
 The cooler weather deters a lot of people from continuing with their active routines.
 Many drop their summer jog, outdoor sports like tennis and swimming, or get lax in their after dinner walks.
 If it means a few more layers or you need to call on a friend to stay accountable, then do it.
 It’s not easy to stay active when it’s cold or freezing, but it’s not as difficult when you have a partner in crime waiting for you.
 Also, check out my easy, indoor exercises on Tuesday’s.
 They’ll keep you active, inside!